bchareyre/yade-mpi/doc/sphinx/introduction.rst

 hides 3 internal dispatchers within the :yref:`InteractionLoop` engine; they all operate on interactions and are, for performance reasons, put together:

 :yref:`InteractionGeometryDispatcher`
 	uses the first set of functors (``Ig2``), which are dispatched based on combination of ``2`` :yref:`Shapes<Shapes>` objects.
-Dispatched functor resolves exact collision configuration and creates :yref:`InteractionGeometry<Interaction::interactionGeometry>` (whence ``Ig`` in the name) associated with the interaction, if there is collision.
+Dispatched functor resolves exact collision configuration and creates :yref:`IGeom<Interaction::geom>` (whence ``Ig`` in the name) associated with the interaction, if there is collision.
 The functor might as well fail on approximate interactions, indicating there is no real contact between the bodies, even if they did overlap in the approximate collision detection.

 	#.
 The first functor, :yref:`Ig2_Sphere_Sphere_Dem3DofGeom`, is called on interaction of 2 :yref:`Spheres<Sphere>` and creates :yref:`Dem3DofGeom` instance, if appropriate.

 	#.
 The second functor, :yref:`Ig2_Facet_Sphere_Dem3DofGeom`, is called for interaction of :yref:`Facet` with :yref:`Sphere` and might create (again) a :yref:`Dem3DofGeom` instance.

-	All ``Ig2`` functors derive from :yref:`InteractionGeometryFunctor` (they are documented at the same place).
+	All ``Ig2`` functors derive from :yref:`IGeomFunctor` (they are documented at the same place).

 :yref:`InteractionPhysicsDispatcher`
-	dispatches to the second set of functors based on combination of ``2`` :yref:`Materials<Material>`; these functors return return :yref:`InteractionPhysics` instance (the ``Ip`` prefix).
+	dispatches to the second set of functors based on combination of ``2`` :yref:`Materials<Material>`; these functors return return :yref:`IPhys` instance (the ``Ip`` prefix).
 In our case, there is only 1 functor used, :yref:`Ip2_FrictMat_FrictMat_FrictPhys`, which create :yref:`FrictPhys` from 2 :yref:`FrictMat's<FrictMat>`.

-	``Ip2`` functors are derived from :yref:`InteractionPhysicsFunctor`.
+	``Ip2`` functors are derived from :yref:`IPhysFunctor`.

 :yref:`LawDispatcher`
-	dispatches to the third set of functors, based on combinations of :yref:`InteractionGeometry` and :yref:`InteractionPhysics` (wherefore ``2`` in their name again) of each particular interaction, created by preceding functors.
+	dispatches to the third set of functors, based on combinations of :yref:`IGeom` and :yref:`IPhys` (wherefore ``2`` in their name again) of each particular interaction, created by preceding functors.
 The ``Law2`` functors represent "constitutive law"; they resolve the interaction by computing forces on the interacting bodies (repulsion, attraction, shear forces, …) or otherwise update interaction state variables.

 	``Law2`` functors all inherit from :yref:`LawFunctor`.